opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/index.md

 |**failed**| The workflow failed due to an error | "Processing failure" |
 |**failing**| The workflow is still running, but there were errors.
 It will fail. | "Running" |

-Using so-called state mappings, it is possible to refine the labels displayed in the Admin UI events table for a particular workflow.
+Using state mappings, it is possible to refine the labels displayed in the Admin UI events table for a particular workflow.

 Here is an example which displays "Retracting" instead of "Running" for the retract workflow: